-A personal vault can be organized on detachable or removable media.
+A personal vault can be organized on a network share, FTP server, detachable media or removable, Acronis Online Backup Storage, tape device, or on a hard drive local to the machine.
 Acronis Secure Zone is considered as a personal vault available to all users that can log on the system.
+Personal vaults are created automatically when backing up any of the above locations.